Welfare Reform and Local Administration of Aid to Dependent Children in Virginia, 57 Virginia Law Review 818 (1971)

 Date of Authorship for this Version

 Mashaw, Jerry L., "Welfare Reform and Local Administration of Aid to Dependent Children in Virginia" (1971).
 Faculty Scholarship Series.
-Paper 1161.
+1161.